isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Aug_18.rst

 It's a great way of testing the use of each variable for the particular problem at hand.

 Neat!
-Let's do one more example, this time using the somatic mutations data.
+Let's do one more example, this time using the somatic mutation data for a couple of well-known genes (above we used gene expression data).
 For this training data, I'm going to do a little `feature engineering <https://en.wikipedia.org/wiki/Feature_engineering>`_ (see also `this <https://developers.google.com/machine-learning/crash-course/representation/feature-engineering>`_).
 Our "engineering" will simply consist of combining two columns to create a new "feature".